 In order for us to provide you with any information or correct any inaccuracies, we may need to ask you to provide other details to help us respond to your request.
 This, for example, would include one proof of identity e.g. your driver's licence, utility bill, or other similar formal documents not older than 6 months from the date of request.

 With your consent, we may use your information to provide you with details about our products and services, and also products and services from our partners and other relevant third parties carefully selected by us.
-We may, with your consent, send you marketing messages by post, email, telephone, text, or through social media.
+We may, with your consent, send you marketing messages by post, email, telephone, text, or through social media or other forms of advertising.
 You have the right to change your mind on how you receive marketing messages from us, or our affiliates and you can choose to opt out and stop receiving marketing messages from us at any time.
 To make that change, you can do this by the following options:

 - Emails - you can click on the 'unsubscribe' link in any marketing email you receive, and this will take you to the 'Contact Preferences' section of your account so you can unsubscribe from that method of communication;